alarki7949/jhipstertesting/NewFiles/README.md

 ## Building for production

-To optimize the jhipstertesting application for production, run:
+To optimize the My Project application for production, run:

     ./mvnw -Pprod clean package